Outis09/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/README.md

 **Users**

-Customers who visit the Clique Bait website are tagged via their cookie_id.
+Customers who visit the Clique Bait website are tagged via their `cookie_id`.

 Sample: